JuliaML/MLDataPattern.jl/docs/documentation/datasubset.rst

 recommended way of creating data subsets.
 The main difference is, that :func:`datasubset` will try to choose the most appropriate type to represent a subset for the given container, while the constructor will always use :class:`DataSubset`.
+For this example we did not specify any special kind of data subset for ``DataFrame``, and thus the default :class:`DataSubset` is used.

 .. _datatable: